ibm-cloud-docs/vmwaresolutions/vsphere/vs_vsphereclusteroverview.md

 {: #vs_vsphereclusteroverview-specs-bare-metal-notes}

 * Skylake servers are not supported for vSphere Enterprise Plus 7.0 instances.
-* VMware NSX requires a minimum of three bare metal servers.
-* VMware vSAN requires a minimum of four bare metal servers.
 * The options available depend on whether you selected the VMware vSAN component.

 ### Networking